Analysis

 Data takeaways: Toronto historically spends high

-Looking at the most expensive rosters in the MLS of time, Toronto FC has six of the top 10 highest entries.
+Looking at the most expensive rosters in the MLS of time, Toronto FC has seen of the top 10 highest entries.
 Over the past 17 years, Toronto has been the top spending team seven times, or 40% of the time.
 The L.A.
 Galaxy is next with five highest-spending years.

 Highest salaries this year